EMREXEU/fi-ncp/README.md

 fi-ncp is running on `localhost:9001` but the front-end is also running locally in `localhost:4200`
 1) Mock shibboleth authentication: http://localhost:9001/test/mock_shibbolet_auth/?sessionId=1234&returnUrl=234123&unique-id=urn:mace:terena.org:schac:personalUniqueID:fi:FIC:180766-2213&SHIB_funetEduPersonLearnerId=1.2.246.562.24.17488477125&SHIB_schacHomeOrganization=oamk.fi&SHIB_schacHomeOrganizationId=02536
-2) Access application root from angular project in your web browser directly: http://localhost:4200/ng/index.html
+2) Access application root from angular project in your web browser directly: http://localhost:4200/index.html
-3) Editing angular code will compile and use hot deploy normally as with `ng serve`
+3) Editing angular code will compile and use hot deploy normally as with `ng serve`.
+It is recommended to use private browsing in browser so no javascript code is cached between reloads.

 ## Authentication
 Back-end and front-end do not provide authentication but rely on production configuration where both